-- No baskets, sponge, elevator, or similar type tosses permitted. - No stunt/pyramid inversions are allowed. - No twisting dismounts are allowed. - Single leg extended stunts are limited to liberties and/or liberty hitches. - No running tumbling is allowed. - Standing tumbling skills are limited to single skills.
+- No baskets, sponge, elevator, or similar tosses permitted. - No stunt/pyramid inversions are allowed. - No twisting dismounts are allowed. - Single leg extended stunts are limited to liberties and liberty hitches. - No running tumbling is allowed. - Standing tumbling skills are limited to single skills. - A kick/jump may be performed at any time during the routine.